10 Helpful Road to Hana Tips For Maui’s Most Famous Drive

 4. Pack a Road to Hana Cooler

-If you don’t have an actual cooler that’s okay!
-Just plan to have some snacks and drinks with you.
-We ended up only eating our breakfast and saved the food we packed for another day.
-Yet, we would rather have them and not need them than the other way around!
+We ended up only eating our breakfast and saved the meal we packed for another day.
+Yet, we would rather be safe than sorry when it comes to food.

 Road to Hana Waterfall